atomictag/Kinetic.MultiTouch/README.md

 ## Dependencies

-- Kinetic
+- [Kinetic](http://kineticjs.com/) (the best Canvas library out there :)
-- Underscore
+- [Underscore](http://underscorejs.org/) (just because I am lazy and I use it everywhere)
-- Touchy
+- [Touchy](https://github.com/jairajs89/Touchy.js) (kudos for making such a pretty little gem)

-Additionally, if you are using Greensock's awesome GSAP tweening library (with or without the GSAP Kinetic Plugin), it will be used to handle the draw updates during `dragmove`.
+Additionally, if you are using Greensock's awesome [GSAP tweening library](http://www.greensock.com/gsap-js/) (with or without the [GSAP Kinetic Plugin](https://github.com/greensock/GreenSock-JS/blob/master/src/uncompressed/plugins/KineticPlugin.js)), it will be used to handle the draw updates during `dragmove` (you can also specify if `autoDraw` should be used - see below).

 ## How to use it